Intervue/Data-structures-algorithms-for-interviews/README.md

 - To make games like snakes & ladders, we can use a linked list with a random pointer, next pointer and data.
 Whenever there is a ladder or snake, the random pointer will point there else it will be NULL.
 - Consider making additional connections (links to the new list or old list) for traversing or reference point of view when there are multiple things involved (random node eg:).
 New node sometimes can be added in the middle of the two nodes to maintain a connection and so on.
+- In program involving partition or merging always take mid as start+end/2 and not subtraction because this will always give the correct value.
+Subtraction may not give the correct value as you keep breaking the array into smaller parts

 ### For Hashing: (methods that can be applied)
 -  When solving questions divide value with the size of the hashTable.
 Keep the size of the hash table one